-• [4]Alvaro Cárdenas, Saurabh Amin, Bruno Sinopoli, Annarita Giani, Adrian Perrig, S. Shankar Sastry.
-"Challenges for Securing Cyber Physical Systems," First Workshop on Cyber-physical Systems Security, DHS, submitted, 2009.
+• [14]Alvaro Cardenas, Saurabh Amin, Bruno Sinopoli, Annarita Giani, Adrian Perrig, S. Shankar Sastry.
+"Challenges for Securing Cyber Physical Systems," Workshop on Future Directions in Cyber-physical Systems Security, DHS, 23, July, 2009.

 We discuss three key challenges for securing cyberphysical systems: (1) understanding the threats, and possible consequences of attacks, (2) identifying the unique properties of cyber-physical systems and their differences from traditional IT security, and (3) discussing security mechanisms applicable to cyber-physical systems.
 In particular, we analyze security mechanisms for: prevention, detection and recovery, resilience and deterrence of attacks.